Identifying conversion efficiency as a key mechanism underlying food webs evolution : a step forward, or backward ?: Model description

-Species can feed on a common resource which can be interpreted as organic or inorganic nutrient.
-We denote the resource density by $N_0$ and by $r_0$ the resource (bio-)mass per unit density.
+We denote the density of the autotrophic resource by $N_0$ and by $r_0$ its (bio-)mass per unit density.
 The resource dynamics varies among references, apparently without significantly affecting the behaviour of the model.
 In this work, in line with \cite{brannstrom2011}, we consider the following logistic dynamics for the resource density:

 where $r_g$ and $k_0$ are the reproductive rate and the intraspecific competition rate of the resource population, respectively.